FirdawsYasmin/NoSQL_mongoDB/mongoDB.md

 ## Core concepts

-### Documents

-In mongoDB data is stored as Bson Documents.

-Bson is a binary representation of a Json.

-**Fun fact**: _The max size of a mongoDB document is 16mb._

 ### Collections

 When we have multiple Bson Documents we are able to store them together in collections.